The importance of looking after dental implants

 Teeth replaced using dental implants do not have exactly the same anatomy as natural teeth.
 In general there are more fissures in dental implants, meaning patients have to take extra care and use the special products for cleaning them.
 Of course, people who have not taken care of their teeth throughout their life and have lost them for this reason will have to change their habits, and may not be suitable candidates for receiving dental implants.

-On many occasions, especially when largenumbers of teeth are replaced, a ferrule has to be fitted to the teeth to relax the face muscles and prevent major stresses on the dental implants.
+On many occasions, especially when largenumbers of teeth are replaced, a mouthguard has to be fitted to the teeth to relax the face muscles and prevent major stresses on the dental implants.

 Obviously, teeth replaced using dental implants will not be damaged by caries, but nevertheless it is important to take special care of your new teeth and remember that "nothing lasts forever".